starling021/ehtools/README.md

 # Ehtools Framework PRO activation

 ```
-This key you can buy on the ehtools site for one dollar!
-This key is
+This key you can buy on the ehtools site!
+This key is used to activate
-used to activate ehtools PRO enter it in the input field of the activation
+ehtools PRO enter it in the input field of the activation key in the file
-key in the file install.sh and then you can install ehtools and use it only
+install.sh and then you can install ehtools and use it only for educational
-for educational purposes!
+purposes!
 The key works only one week then it changes!
 You
 should to have time to enter it before it is updated!
 ```